AC01010/BirdSO/tournament.md

 ) and [here for C](https://docs.google.com/document/d/1Hop9k_SV6-a5Tqf-mxvSxoffQOERmXBgHzofwHkL2Zk/edit?usp=sharing).

 ### Awards
 The awards ceremony will be held on **March 20th, 2021** via a Youtube Livestream.
-Depending on team participation, medals and trophies will be given to approximately 10% of the number of teams competing.
-Medals and trophies will be mailed to each school after the tournament.
+Medals will be given to the top 6 teams for division B and top 12 teams for division C in each event.
+Trophies will be given to the top 6 teams in division B and top 8 teams in division C. Medals and trophies will be mailed to each school after the tournament.

 ### Sponsor Us!
 We are looking for sponsors to help support our competition!
 If you are interested, contact us at [birdscioly@gmail.com](mailto:birdscioly@gmail.com).
 Thank you!